duchuyb/sic-notes/README.md

 - [x] **Bug Fixes:** Pop-up Summary takes precedence until you close (this shouldn't happen).
 - [x] **Bug Fixes:** Target port appears to force 443, needs to investigate further.
 - [x] **Bug Fixes:** About me (I suspect others as well) loads up multiple times after the refactor.
+- [x] **Bug Fixes:** Investigate cURL output as it appears to sometimes not display the whole response.
 - [x] **Wafw00f:** The test doesn't thoroughly test for WAF when it is generic and but knows there's an active WAF.
 - [ ] **Quality of Life:** Improve the UI presentation of the scan summary (Based on Siji's feedback).
 - [ ] **Code Coverage:** Integrate a code coverage tool (like `pytest-cov`) into the CI pipeline to measure test effectiveness.
 - [ ] **LRT (Logs Recapture Tool):** Full implementation of a tool that captures logs and automatically attempts to find meaning (in a seperate `lrt` folder)
-- [ ] **Bug Fixes:** Investigate cURL output as it appears to sometimes not display the whole response.
 - [ ] **Local Rate limit:** Want to investigate further into when the status of the port changes from open to closed and the existing checks (normally sends many requests and once it's closed, the rest of the requests are closed).
-- [ ] **HTTP Header Anomaly Detection:** WAFs and proxies are notorious for "cleaning up" or modifying HTTP headers.
-By sending carefully crafted headers, you can trick the intermediary into revealing its presence.
-- [ ] **Advanced Differential Probing (enhancing the existing payload tests):** A more robust method is differential probing, which uses multiple baselines to isolate the WAF's behavior from the application's normal behavior.
 - [ ] **TLS Fingerprinting (JA3/JA3S):** This is the gold standard for proving that an intermediary is terminating your TLS traffic, which is a fundamental form of interception performed by nearly all modern CDNs and WAFs.
 - [ ] **IP Geolocation and ASN Analysis.:** This technique enhances the existing load balancer and CDN detection by adding network-level intelligence.